 Tamara Russell uses her art to spread awareness of many social issues in Australia.
 Fibre Arts Take Two spoke with Tamara about her art, life, and passions.

 Tamara’s Friday Feature Artist Interview can be found at the bottom of this page.

-Tamara Russell is a Melbourne based textile artist specialising in free machine embroidery, hand stitching, and mending.
-Tamara’s practice engages with the natural environment, recreating the images and shapes in embroidered works of both two-dimensional and three-dimensional forms.
-Using photos as the starting point, she transfers her subject matter directly onto fabric, painting with thread.
+Tamara Russell is a Melbourne-based textile artist specialising in free-machine embroidery, hand stitching, and mending.
+Tamara’s practice engages with the natural environment, recreating images and shapes in embroidered works of two-dimensional and three-dimensional forms.
+Using photos as the starting point, she transfers her subject matter directly onto the fabric, painting with thread.

 Speaking to Tamara about her art and her message was a joy!
 Here are some excerpts from our recent conversation: